Unicode compatibility considerations

 On UNIX systems, the program must write UTF-8 characters to its output.
-For example, a BMC Remedy AR System server running in Unicode mode requires data returned from a Set Fields filter action to be in UTF-8.
-A non-Unicode server running in the Japanese locale requires data to be returned in EUC.
+For example, a BMC Remedy AR System server running in Unicode mode expects data returned from a Set Fields filter action to be in UTF-8.
+A non-Unicode server running in the Japanese locale expects data to be returned in EUC.

-On Windows systems, BMC Remedy AR System checks the first 2 bytes of the program's output.
-If it is in UTF-16 character encoding, BMC Remedy AR System treats it as Unicode.
+On Windows systems, BMC Remedy AR System inspects the first 2 bytes of the program's output to determine if it is UTF-16.
+If it is UTF-16, BMC Remedy AR System treats it as Unicode.
 Otherwise, BMC Remedy AR System treats the program's output as characters from the system's active code page.
-For example, a Japanese server runs on an operating system using Windows codepage 932 (Shift-JIS character set).
+For example, a Japanese server runs on a operating system using Windows codepage 932 (Shift-JIS character set.)

 In BMC Remedy AR System 6.x, it is possible to run a BMC Remedy AR System server in non-Unicode mode with a Unicode database.
 In BMC Remedy AR System 7.x and later, this type of configuration is not supported.

 Two codesets affect the plug-in server and the plug-ins that run under it:

 - The codeset in which the server provides characters when it calls the plug-in's callback routines

 - The codeset that the plug-in uses when it makes API calls to the server